vinnegsh/CNN-Simpsons/README.md

-# Machine-Learning
+# CNN-Simpsons
-Here I will display all my Machine Learning projects I did for a class.
+Convolutional Neural Network for Simpsons' character classification I built as a final project for my Machine Learning class.